 - a.
-If the private school official wishes to submit a complaint, the official will provide the basis of the complaint to the SDE consistent with the procedures provided in Chapter 13. - b.
-In response the district will forward the appropriate documentation to the SDE. - c.
-The SDE will render a written decision determining whether the district complied

-- with the consultation process requirements and provide the decision to the district and private school official. - d.
-If the private school official is dissatisfied with the decision of the SDE, the official may submit a complaint to the Secretary of the US Department of Education by providing the basis of the complaint against the district to the Secretary, and the SDE will forward the appropriate documentation to the Secretary.
+If the private school official wishes to submit a complaint, the official will provide the basis of the noncompliance complaint by the district LEA with the applicable private school provisions to the Idaho Department of Education SDE consistent with the procedures provided in Chapter 13. - b.
+In response, the district will LEA must forward the appropriate documentation to the Idaho Department of Education SDE. - c.
+The Idaho Department of Education SDE will render a written decision determining whether the district LEA complied with the consultation process requirements and provide the decision to the district LEA and private school official. - d.
+If the private school official is dissatisfied with the decision of the Idaho Department of Education SDE, the official may submit a complaint to the Secretary of the US Department of Education by providing the information on noncompliance basis of the complaint against by the LEA to the Secretary, and the Idaho Department of Education SDE will forward the appropriate documentation to the Secretary.